 Getting Started With Chassis

 #! #! #!Three shebangs.
+One for every

 Valet is something quite different from Chassis or VVV.
 While the former tools run virtual machines that are isolated from the rest of your environment, Valet runs directly within OS X (sorry, Windows users (not really)).

-Valet comes with baked in support for running your sites over HTTPS, sharing sites with Ngrok tunnels, and a bunch more.
-Additionally, there is also Valet Plus, which adds even more great features like the ability to quickly switch php versions, database helpers, and Xdebug helpers.
+Valet comes with baked-in support for running your sites over HTTPS, sharing sites with Ngrok tunnels, and a bunch more.
+Additionally, there is also Valet Plus, which adds even more great features like the ability to quickly switch PHP versions, database helpers, and XDebug helpers.

+#! #! #! #!Four shebangs.
 I primarily like the fact that it’s Mac only.

 www directory (and updating your hosts file).